AppliedEllipsis/pyACR1252U/README.md

 * Only run 1 instance of the application.
 * When it reads, it types the characters into whatever window has focus, followed by an enter.
 * It was orignally written for Python 2 using PyQT4, but it's now Python 2/3 compatiable using PyQT5.
 I plan on only coding it against Python 3 and PyQT5 from now on, so backwards compatibality may break.
 Exe's were originally packaged using py2exe.
 However, it is not compatiable with Python 3.5, so I moved to cx_freeze.
+  * I believe Python 2 support is broken as of a few commits ago.